-A student is expected to have completed a college-level introductory science course prior to acceptance into the program.
+A student is expected to have completed a college-level introductory science course, with a grade of "C" or higher, prior to acceptance into the program.

 At the discretion of the department, applications will continue to be reviewed after the priority deadlines on a space-available basis.